warnakey/Gravity-Simulator-in-Python/README.md

 + Several optimizations need to be made including removing duplicate code, removing excess comments and completing a few concepts
 + In the future we will have a GUI and a visual representation of the objects interacting with each other as if they were planets in space
 + Future possibilities include collision detection, the ability for objects that touch to combine and gain mass or a game functionality

-Version 1.1 released August 14, 2018 at 12:30am
-+ Updated Gravity Simulator to actually do something useful!
-+ Removed tons of useless code
-+ Made the program output a usable table of x, y & z coordinates that can be used to plot the location of the objects in the system
-+ Right now the part of the program that asks for mass for each object is not being put to use.
-It will eventually be used to calculate gravity.
-+ It took me two weeks to figure out how to export the data in a usable format.